 There are still massive amounts of subsidies and supports provided by the developed countries.
 According to OECD estimates, the subsidies given to farm producers in all OECD countries totalled US\$252 billion in 2009, which is 22% of the value of gross farm receipts in that year, a level similar to 2007 and 2008.
-(In some commodities the supthe formulation of laudable goals at the port is very high; in the case of rice, commodity specific support amounted to 60% of total producer rice receipts.)
+(In some commodities the supcommodity specific support amounted to 60% of total producer rice receipts.)
 If other supports are also counted, such as infrastructure, marketing and consumer support, the total support estimate rises to \$384 billion in 2009 for the OECD countries.